TCAR | A New, Less-invasive Procedure For Patients At Risk Of A Stroke

 Each year, more than 300,000 people in the U.S. are diagnosed with some kind of blockage in their carotid arteries.
 Your carotid arteries are the major blood vessels that deliver blood to your brain.
 If left untreated, blood flow to the brain reduces or even stops, which can lead to a dangerous stroke.

-The Surgical Clinic is pioneering the use of a breakthrough technology called Trans- Carotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
-This modern, minimally invasive surgery was designed to help keep potential stroke-causing fragments away from the brain.
+The Surgical Clinic is pioneering the use of a breakthrough technology called Trans-Carotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
+This modern, minimally invasive surgery was designed to remove the risk of stroke or brain damage during the procedure.

 Surgeons then filter the blood before returning it to a vein in the groin, and a stent is implanted directly into the carotid artery to stabilize the plaque and prevent future strokes.
 The entire procedure is performed in less than half the time of CEA–limiting the stress on the heart and significantly cutting the risk of the patient having a stroke or heart attack during the procedure.